 My spouse has decided to invest some free time each day into a new television series called Chicago Med.
 The very few random times I'm actually home for a meal also happen to line up perfectly with Robert's intake of...
 Continue Reading →

-When people are being loud and obnoxious outside your window and it suddenly begins raining really hard.
+When drunk college students are being loud and obnoxious outside your window and it suddenly begins raining really hard.

-Lynn Household Banter: episode 4,786.
-This story requires a preface.
-I struggle with several spatially related issues, one of which includes having absolutely no sense which tupperware lid fits what container.
-It's a source of great delight for Robert who...
+Preface: I struggle with several spatially related issues, one of which includes having absolutely no sense regarding which Tupperware lid fits what container.
+It's a source of great delight for Robert who runs toward the kitchen every time he hears...
 Continue Reading →

 Happiness is when the tornado siren lands in the same key as the orchestral score you're studying.
 How did Respighi know all those years ago????